 - Firewall – to configure additional security

-In our case below they are called WAN, Wireless LAN, Password and Firewall.
+In my case below they are called WAN, Wireless LAN, Password and Firewall.

-Step 5 – Now set up the Wireless network and security.
-Selecting the Wireless LAN (or similar) menu option should bring up a screen to choose wireless settings – ours is shown below:
+Now set up the Wireless network and security.
+Selecting the Wireless LAN (or similar) menu option should bring up a screen to choose wireless settings – mine is shown below:

 Wireless network – Our wireless menu brings up the following screen:

 If there is an option to Enable Wireless LAN, enable it to switch wireless access on.
 Now we need to give our wireless network a name – the name of the wireless network may be described by your router menu as wireless network (name) or ESSID or SSID.

 In mine it is ESSID and I have given it a name of ‘testnetwork’.
 Do not choose your own name or a house number which can identify your location – use a general name like homenet178.